-Thirty five percent of U.S. adults report sleeping less than the recommended minimum seven hours each night; 73 percent of teenagers say they get less than the recommended eight to 10 hours of sleep for their age, according to the American Academy of Sleep Medicine (AASM).
+Eau Claire, WI – Thirty five percent of U.S. adults report sleeping less than the recommended minimum 7 hours each night; 73 percent of teenagers say they get less than the recommended 8 to 10 hours of sleep for their age, according to the American Academy of Sleep Medicine (AASM).

-Sunday, March 13 marked the beginning of Sleep Awareness Week.
-It’s also the day to move clocks ahead one hour as daylight saving time begins.
+Sunday, March 13 marks the beginning of Sleep Awareness Week.
+It’s also the day to move clocks ahead one hour as Daylight Saving Time begins.

-“Sleep also helps us think more clearly and creatively, and improves mood,” says Turpin.
+“Sleep also helps us think more clearly and creatively, and improves mood,” says Schmidt.
 “And it keeps us safe by helping to avoid drowsy driving and accidents at work.”